Standing up for people and the planet

 - Work with community associations and residents to update Neighbourhood Transportation Plans, implementing traffic calming and increasing safety for children, seniors, pedestrians, cyclists and other users of public roads and rights-of-way.

-- Develop a Community Violence Prevention Program, partnering with women’s organizations, School District 61, the Victoria Police Department, the Rock Solid Foundation and the BC Ministry of Attorney General to break the cycle of violence among youth and adults in Victoria, with specific initiatives aimed at sexual violence, bullying and violence against women and children.
+- Develop a Community Violence Prevention Program, partnering with the BC Ministry of Attorney General, women’s organizations, School District 61, the Victoria Police Department, the Rock Solid Foundation to break the cycle of violence among youth and adults in Victoria, with specific initiatives aimed at sexual violence, bullying and violence against women and children.

 A Green City

-- Expand pedestrian and cycling greenways in our beautiful neighbourhoods and around the waterfront and Upper Harbour, following the example of Vancouver's Green Streets program with more active transportation, linear parkways and opportunities for urban agriculture, with potential significant savings in the Street Construction budget.
-Take action to implement the City’s Greenways Plan.
+- Expand pedestrian and cycling greenways in our beautiful neighbourhoods and around the waterfront and Upper Harbour, following the example of Vancouver's Green Streets program with more active transportation, linear parkways and opportunities for urban agriculture.
+Update and take action to implement the City’s Greenways Plan.

-- Support affordable public mass transit, with more frequent bus service (including additional late-night buses) and a commuter rail link to Victoria Harbour along the E&N Corridor.
+- Support affordable public mass transit, with reduced fares, more frequent bus service (including additional late-night buses) and a commuter rail link to Victoria Harbour along the E&N Corridor.

 - Maintain public water and sewage services, in partnership with neighbouring municipalities and senior governments.
 Avoid costly public-private partnerships that remove public control and oversight of essential services.